julianchurchill/text-adventure/README.md

 - [FEATURE] Exits have consistent colours for direction hints - e.g. all North are green.
   - The exits are also ordered consistently.

+- [STORY] At the town hall notice board there are multiple notices (act as reminders of what the player has left to do, small board, medium board, azure board, each with a clue to a different story line).
+The notices appear as the player completes other prerequisite tasks.
+There is also a hall of deeds in the town hall where there are notices that state what the player has done, e.g. rescued the shop keeper - it's an achievements record.
 - [STORY] Shopkeeper directs you to town hall notice board where reports of strange goings on are being posted.
 This triggers the entrance to the town hall to become visible.

 - [BUG] Clicking exit links can sometimes select the wrong one if you select near the end of a line - it selects the exit on the new line.